frontity/docs/docs/guides/how-to-create-a-custom-theme.md

 ### The Theme

-So, with this structure you can develop your theme as a package inside the `packages` folder.
+With this structure you can develop your theme as a package inside the `packages` folder.

 Each one of these _packages_ will have its own `package.json` and these packages are the ones meant to be published (`npm publish`)

 > In frontity you can create a new package by doing `npx frontity  create-package <my package name>` (from the root of the Frontity project)